xarmar/conference-track-management/ThoughtProcess.md

 - When displaying Track List, user has two options:
     1. To go back to menu Component.
     2. To go again with the same UI.
-- I have to do write the ComponentWillUnmount( ) method for each Component that has listeners to clean up any DOM elements that were created.

 Tomorrow I'm aiming to:
 - Install 'prettier' as a dev dependecy and use it to make my code look better (better formatted).